CharlesCCC/Asus-Prime-Z490-A-OpenCore-Hackintosh/README.md

 **Change log**

+2022-8-14

+* Updated OpenCore version to 0.8.3 (without tweak the config file);

 2022-3-31 (Upgraded to 12.3.1)

 * removed dk.e1000 flag; used the PIC-E device property for the ethernet port;

 2021-12